 Every ruler knew that as soon as the profit margin of the transnational giants started to fall, an ambitious army officer or chief of some oppressed tribe would be found to replace them.
 Thus they were driven to ever-greater excesses of brutality to ensure the constant supply of profits.
 Western venture capitalists such as Tiny Rowland in the 1970s followed in the footsteps of the original mercantile capitalists and the authority of the imperial powers in the previous age of colonial direct rule, as the boardroom and the dictator became embroiled in a reciprocal relationship – their mutual self-interest defining them both as part of the capitalist ruling class.

-Fifty-plus years on from the first wave of independence, the colonial project can largely be seen to have been renewed during this transitional period, leaving the post-colonial state subject to the new mandate of multilateral imperialism through structural adjustment policies, resulting in the dependence by many poorer nation economies on the export of a narrow range of a few primary products, products which suffer from depressed terms-of-trade due to this very reason, which ensures a steady supply of cheap raw materials into the western marketplace.
+Fifty-plus years on from the first wave of independence, the colonial project can largely be seen to have been renewed during this transitional period, leaving the post-colonial state subject to the new mandate of multilateral imperialism through nearly 2 decades of the imposition of structural adjustment policies, resulting in the dependence by many poorer nation economies on the export of a narrow range of a few primary products, products which suffer from depressed terms-of-trade due to this very reason, which ensures a steady supply of cheap raw materials into the western marketplace.

-“The consequences of the World Bank’s policy prescriptions have left Africans as impoverished and disempowered as they were by the wave of colonial landgrabbing in the 1880s…without debt and the Structural Adjustment Programmes it entails Africa could put its resources into building infrastructure, into feeding, educating and caring for its populations”10
+“The consequences of the World Bank’s policy prescriptions have left Africans as impoverished and disempowered as they were by the wave of colonial landgrabbing in the 1880s…without debt and the Structural Adjustment Programmes it entail[ed] Africa could [have] put its resources into building infrastructure, into feeding, educating and caring for its populations”11

-The NEPAD agreement (the New Partnership for Africa’s Development), which on the face of it is meant to improve the economic growth rate of African countries through more trade and investment liberalisation, will in actuality also be accompanied by neoliberal austerity measures, and across-the-board imposition of privatisation, financial deregulation and sweeping liberalisation – meaning capitulation of national government’s economies to encroachment by foreign investors and their appropriation of profit margins.
+The new World-Bank/IMF mandate of the ‘Highly Indebted Poor Countries Initiative’ (HIPC) enforces the nations adhering to it to western policies such as privatisation, financial deregulation and sweeping liberalisation, as does the NEPAD agreement (the New Partnership for Africa’s Development), which on the face of it is meant to improve the economic growth rate of African countries through more trade and investment liberalisation.
+It will in actuality also be accompanied by neoliberal austerity measures, and across-the-board imposition of privatisation, financial deregulation and sweeping liberalisation – meaning capitulation of national government’s economies to encroachment by foreign investors and their appropriation of profit margins.
 (Please Note: Cargill is a member of the Corporate Council on Africa and of the Africa Growth and Opportunity Act Coalition, two of the main organisations who lobbied for the African Growth and Opportunity Act [Forerunner of NEPAD – the New Partnership for Africa’s Development]).

 All-in-all, then, there are now few barriers to the domination of Western economic and political influence in the South.
 This was best expressed by the South Commission at the beginning of the 1990s: